Sgtkeebs/Fix-Notepad-File-Associations/README.md

 1. Download script to a place familiar to you.
 I like to use Desktop or Downloads.
 2. Open PowerShell as Admin.
 3. Change directories to where you downloaded to script to.
-Run `.\Fix-TextFile-Assoc.ps1`
+Run `.\Fix-TextFile-Assoc.ps1`, you can also run it with the argument `.\Fix-TextFile-Assoc.ps1 -SkipExplorerRestart`

+## Notes

 **When doing any modifications of the registry always make sure to have a backup.** This script will backup the reg keys it modifies to a folder called `Backup` in the same directory where the script was run.